SK11GS/Builders-Glitch/aiengine.md

 > **Job Queue Processing**
    * To handle heavy loads efficiently, tasks such as resume matching should be processed asynchronously using a queuing mechanism.
 This ensures that tasks are distributed and processed independently without overwhelming the system.

-> **Load Balancing**:
+> **Load Balancing**
    * Load balancing should be implemented to distribute incoming requests evenly across multiple application instances, ensuring no single instance is overloaded during peak demand.

 #### Feature 4
 With the rapid advancements in the AI ecosystem, the ClearView engine must be designed to integrate new technologies and innovations seamlessly.
 The system must be flexible enough to evolve as AI models and algorithms continue to improve.
 Evolvability is prioritized as one of the key architectural characteristics to achieve this.

-> **Evolvability**:
+> **Evolvability**
   * ClearView AI Engine should support continuous enhancements and the incorporation of new AI capabilities

-> **Security by Design**:
+> **Security by Design**
   * Given the sensitivity of user data, security must be integrated at the design level.
 All components that handle PII should implement secure access controls, encryption, and auditing, ensuring data protection and compliance with regulations.

 ### Top 3 chosen
 * Availability